Characterizations of the projection bands and some order properties of the lattices of continuous functions: Projection bands in vector lattices

 (vi)$\Rightarrow$(i): Let $U$ be a cozero set.
 From Lemma \ref{ds2}, there is a countably generated ideal $H$ of $E$ such that $U=\supp H$.
 Due to $\sigma$-PP we have that $H^{d}$ is a projection band, and so $X\backslash\overline{U}=\supp H^{d}$ is clopen, according to part (ii) of Proposition \ref{ur}. \end{proof}

-\begin{remark} It was also proven in \cite[Corollary 5.8]{erz} that a compact Hausdorff $K$ is \emph{totally disconnected} (i.e. contains no connected subsets with more than one point) iff $\Co\left(K\right)$ contains a dense sublattice with PPP. \end{remark}
+\begin{remark} It was also proven in \cite[Corollary 5.8]{erz} that a compact Hausdorff $K$ is \emph{totally disconnected} (i.e. contains no connected subsets with more than one point) if and only if $\Co\left(K\right)$ contains a dense sublattice with PPP. \end{remark}

 \begin{corollary} $F$ has PP ($\sigma$-PP) if and only if Krein-Kakutani spectrum of each of its elements is extremally (basically) disconnected. \end{corollary}

 We now obtain the well-known result by Luxemburg and Zaanen (see \cite{zl}).